-Question 13: Number of prosecutions instigated

-Question 14: Number of successful prosecutions.

-Question 15: Number of improvement notices served.

-Question 16: Number of infringement notices served.

-Question 17: Number of prohibition orders served.

-Question 18: Number of seizures performed.
+Question 16: Number of prosecutions instigatedQuestion 17: Number of successful prosecutions.Question 18: Number of improvement notices served.Question 19: Number of infringement notices served.Question 20: Number of prohibition orders served.Question 21: Number of seizures performed.Question 22: Number of re-inspectionsQuestion 23: Number of complaints investigated.

-Questions 13 to 18 relate to the number of enforcement actions taken.
+Questions 16 to 23 relate to the number of enforcement actions taken.
 The response must be numeric (whole number).
 Please provide the following data for enforcement activities:

-The number of prosecutions instigated under the Food Act, and the number of prosecutions that were successful during the reporting year.
-Note that some of the successful prosecutions may have been instigated prior to the reporting period.

-- The number of seizures performed, which is the number of occasions that seizure powers were utilised (in accordance with Part 5 of the Food Act), not the number of individual items seized. - The number of improvement notices served in accordance with Part 6, Division 1 of the Food Act. - The number of infringement notices served in accordance with section 126 of the Food Act. - The number of prohibition orders served under Part 6, Division 2 of the Food Act.
+- The number of prosecutions instigated under the Food Act, and the number of prosecutions that were successful during the reporting year.
+Note that some of the successful prosecutions may have been instigated prior to the reporting period or may be scheduled for hearing in the next reporting period. - The number of seizures performed, which are the number of occasions that seizure powers were utilised (in accordance with Part 5 of the Food Act), not the number of individual items seized. - The number of improvement notices served in accordance with Part 6, Division 1 of the Food Act. - The number of infringement notices served in accordance with section 126 of the Food Act. - The number of prohibition orders served under Part 6, Division 2 of the Food Act. - The number of re-inspections conducted of food businesses following routine inspections. - The number of complaints received that were investigated by the local government.
+This includes all allegations investigated (whether confirmed or not if a breach of the Food Act has occurred).